matsuya2/ECE470-Project/README.md

 Webot is used as the simulator

 ## project_update1
-- test_controller.py: controller used to make the robot move as seen in video1
+- test_controller.py: controller used to make the robot move as seen in the video for this project update